Snail Incident

 The Snail Incident (蜗牛事件 (蝸牛事件)) was a political incident in China during the Cultural Revolution.
 It stemmed from China's attempt to import a colour picture tube production line from the United States.
 In 1973, Chinese officials received a set of decorative glass snails from Corning Incorporated as a gift.
 In 1974, Jiang Qing, the wife of Mao Zedong, alleged that the snail was a deliberate symbol mocking China's slow pace of development, claiming it to be part of a U.S. smear campaign.
-Zhou Enlai intervened to refute Jiang Qing's accusation, but the incident led to the cancellation of plans to adopt American colour television technology.
+Zhou Enlai intervened to rebut Jiang Qing's accusation, but the incident led to the cancellation of plans to adopt American colour television technology.
 Five years later, China introduced similar technology from Japan instead.

 Background

 The Cultural Revolution, initiated by Mao Zedong in 1966, saw a significant shift in direction following the death of Mao's designated successor, Lin Biao, in September 1971.
 By 1970, Premier Zhou Enlai had already begun moving China away from the most extreme policies of the Cultural Revolution.
 This shift included a revival of foreign trade policies from the mid-1960s as part of Zhou's broader strategy for economic reconstruction.
 Zhou's initiatives focused on modernising China's economy by acquiring foreign technology and expertise.
 However, these efforts faced resistance from radical leftist leaders, who adhered to a rigid ideology of self-reliance and viewed negotiations with the United States as ideologically compromising.
 As a result, moderates had to frame their plans with strong ideological justifications to secure acceptance.
 In the early 1970s, as relations between China and the United States began to thaw, China resumed technological exchanges and imports from Western countries.